demarbre1u/nodejs-chat/README.md

 # README #

-Project made by Allan DEMARBRE using NodeJS.
+Project made by Allan DEMARBRE using NodeJS and socket.io.

 ### What is this repository for? ###